Financing Your Purchase

 You will need to obtain a mortgage if you plan to finance your purchase (unless you can pay in cash!).
 A mortgage is a loan to purchase a home issued by a lender or a mortgage company.
 Over the life of your loan, you will pay back the principal (the amount of money you borrowed) and the interest (what the lender charges you for loaning you the money).

-Before looking at condos, you need a pre-approval letter from your lender.
+Before looking at homes, you need a pre-approval letter from your lender.
 The pre-approval letter is a commitment from your lender of how much money you can borrow.
 Your lender will look at your debt, income, assets, and credit to determine the amount.

 At M&Co., we always submit pre-approval letters with our offers.
 It tells the seller that you are serious and well-qualified!
 For this reason, it’s critical to have the pre-approval letter before you start your search.